liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/03-creating-liferay-components.markdown

     Private-Package: com.liferay.docs.greetingimpl

 Your implementation module needs access to your API module in order to compile.
-Create a `lib` folder inside of the root directory of your `com.liferay.docs.greetingimpl` project.
+Create a `lib` folder in the root folder of your `com.liferay.docs.greetingimpl` project.
 Copy your API module (the `com.liferay.docs.greetingapi-1.0.jar` file) to your implementation module's new `lib` folder.

 Next, open your implementation module's `build.gradle` file.
-Add the following line inside of the `dependencies {...}` block:
+Add the following line inside the `dependencies {...}` block:

     compile files('lib/com.liferay.docs.greetingapi-1.0.jar')

 To build your project, run `gradle build` from your project's root directory.
 To deploy it, run `blade deploy build/libs/com.liferay.docs.greetingimpl-1.0.jar`.

 Now you've published an implementation of your `Greeting` interface.
-However, you still need to provide a way for your implementation to be invoked.
+To finish, you must still provide a way for your implementation to be invoked.
 Next, you'll create a client that does just that.

 ## Creating a Client Module